cobbler/terraform-provider-cobbler/docs/resources/repo.md

 ### Optional

 - **apt_components** (List of String) List of Apt components such as main, restricted, universe.
 Applicable to apt breeds only.
-- **apt_dists** (List of String) List of Apt distribution names such as bionic, bionic-updates.
+- **apt_dists** (List of String) List of Apt distribution names such as focal, focal-updates.
 Applicable to apt breeds only.
 - **arch** (String) The architecture of the repo.
 Valid options are: i386, x86_64, ia64, ppc, ppc64, s390, arm.
 - **comment** (String) Free form text description.
 - **createrepo_flags** (String) Flags to use with `createrepo`.